A Ladder of Causal Distances: Introduction

 Evaluating causal discovery algorithms requires comparing the inferred causal models to ground-truth models on benchmark datasets, which in turn requires a notion of distance between causal models.
 When defining such a distance, it is not sufficient to rely on tools developed for comparing standard generative models, such as goodness of fit, as these tools only operate on the first, observational level of the ladder of causation.
 Remarkably little research has been done on the topic of evaluating and comparing arbitrary causal models higher up the ladder.
-Existing works focus on specific aspects, such as the outcome of a limited number of interventions manually selected in advance~\citep{singh2017comparative} or the graph structure of the models being compared~\citep{SID}.
+Existing works focus on specific aspects, such as the outcome of a limited number of interventions manually selected in advance~\cite{singh2017comparative} or the graph structure of the models being compared~\cite{SID}.
 The latter work, which proposed the \emph{structural intervention distance} ($\SID$), one of the most prominent causal distance measures, further assumes that the two models have an identical observational joint distribution.
-Unfortunately this assumption rarely holds in practice, and we show that even if the joint distributions are just slightly different, $\SID$ cannot be trusted.
+Unfortunately this assumption rarely holds in practice, and we show that even if the observational joint distributions are just slightly different, $\SID$ cannot be trusted.
 Furthermore, previous causal distances do not cover the counterfactual level.

 To close this gap, we introduce three distances (\Secref{distances}), one for each rung of the ladder of causation.
 Our distances measure the difference between causal models for each type of causal query (observational, interventional, counterfactual).
-Each distance builds upon the distance one level below, thus mirroring the hierarchy of the ladder.
-We highlight theoretical properties of the distances in relation to previously proposed distances (\Secref{properties}) and discuss how to efficiently approximate them in practice (\Secref{approximation}).
-Then, we study their behavior in a series of experiments and put them to use to evaluate existing causal discovery systems (\Secref{experiments}).
-We conclude with a discussion of implications and further applications (\Secref{future_work}).
-The implementation of causal distances and our experiments are available at: \url{https://github.com/epfl-dlab/causal-distances}.
+Each distance builds upon the distance one level below, thus mirroring the hierarchy of the ladder of causation.
+We highlight theoretical properties of the distances in relation to previously proposed distances (\Secref{properties}).
+Then, we study their behavior in a series of experiments and put them to use in evaluating existing causal discovery systems (\Secref{experiments}).
+Code for reproducing our experiments\footnote{ \url{https://github.com/epfl-dlab/causal-distances}} and an extended version of the paper (with added appendices) \footnote{ \url{https://arxiv.org/abs/2005.02480}} are available online.